1. What is Chuseok? The meaning of Korean Mid-Autumn Festival

 Bamboo Airways operates a variety of flights to Korea during the upcoming Mid-Autumn Festival season.

-4. Discover the typical dishes during Chuseok
+4. Discover typical dishes during Chuseok

 An integral part of a complete Korean Mid-Autumn Festival is enjoying traditional flavors such as:

 4.1.
-Baekju white wine
+Baekju White Wine

-In addition to the familiar Soju, during the Mid-Autumn Festival, Korean people also love Baekju wine.
+In addition to the familiar wine Soju, during the Mid-Autumn Festival, Korean people also love Baekju wine.
 The drink is cooked and brewed by hand from newly harvested rice after the harvest, so it has a very fragrant smell and an unforgettable sweet aftertaste.

 In Korea, Baekju wine is extremely popular among the people.

 4.2.
-Songpyeon (or Pine Pyeon)
+Songpyeon (or Pineapple Cake)

 Songpyeon is an indispensable food during Chuseok.